 The Shill shouts about the wonders, because every sucker he pulls in, is money in his pocket.

 No matter the nature of the scam, the nature of the Shill remains the same.

-He is to rope in suckers to be ripped off by his employer.
+He is to rope in suckers to be ripped off.

 Anatomy of a Shill

 The most important facet of a Shill is that he is to appear 'one of us'.

 No matter where he is situated in the scheme, he must appear absolutely average.